lion137/EvictingQueue/README.md

-# EvictingQueue in Java, implemented as a Linkde List.
+# EvictingQueue in Java, implemented as a Linked List.